 This blog post describes my steps to make my old Apple MacBook Pro run cooler in a warm climate under constant processor load.

 When my Macbook turns older.
 Its somehow starts to feel slower.
 It’s weird because its still the same computer I bought four years ago.
 With every OSX version that Apple releases it makes my computer feels faster and it makes it feel slower.
 I have to explain this.
 My computer feels faster after the release of METAL for handling the graphics parts.
 But its feels slower of all the new software features that are integrated into every new OSX release.
 I also have that gut feeling that Apple isn’t giving OSX any priority anymore.
-The big money is made with the IOS devices.
-Why spent a lot of resources on OSX?
+The big money is made with IOS devices.
+Why spend a lot of resources on OSX?
 Most things that are now coming to OSX and the Apple computers are innovations that are first made for the IOS devices.
-IOS get the
+IOS get the optimization and new features first, OSX gets it later.

 My late 2013 MacBook Pro 13 inch has an Intel 2.4Ghz I5 mobile processor with a TDP of 28 watts.
 This means that the processor can produce up to 28 watts of heat energy.
 The i5-4258U processor is a combined CPU and a GPU in one packaging.
 So the CPU and the GPU share the same footprint and share the same heat pipe that

-The i5-4258U has the base frequency of 2.4 GHz.
+The i5-4258U has a base frequency of 2.4 GHz.
 But can use the Intel® Turbo Boost Technology to push the frequency up to 2.9 GHz if there is enough cooling.
-Lately
+Lately, I’m using the Macbook day and night for the encoding of videos.
+So the processor is pushed to the limit.
+Because it’s here around 30 degrees Celsius the Macbook could not reach the full 2.9 GHz.
+It was hopping between 2.4 GHz and 2.7 GHz.
+There has to be a way to improve this.

 I start to search for a solution.
 On blogs and on Youtube videos the advice was to replace the thermal paste between the processor and the heat pipe.
 Thermal paste is a sticky solution that helps to transfer the heat from the processor to the heat pipe.
 Apple doesn’t make their own laptops.
 They hire a company in China to do that work.
 The problem is that this company is using a low-quality cool paste that’s too thick, has bad thermal performance and it will lose it thermal conductivity over time.
 It’s total garbage.
 The solution is to replace the thermal paste with a high-quality brand.
 I searched